bazilinskyy/coupled-sim/README.md

 ```

 **3.** Now that we have set the variables to the right values and triggered the SpaceBar bool.
 The next step is to change the braking conditions in the helper functions found in the *FixedUpdate* function.
 The first one is the *Decelerate_Car* function.
-The braking is direction dependend, the braking condition is adapted in the z-direction, since in my experiment the AV drives in the z-direction.
+The braking is direction-dependent, the braking condition is adapted in the z-direction since in my experiment the AV drives in the z-direction.
 ```
 else if (WaitTrialZ == true || BrakeZ == true || SpaceBar == true)
 {